Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ## Use of the app
 1. The app makes the user think it has multiple pages.
 In reality it is a single-page app (made via create-react-app).<br> A unique React component represents each page (as the user sees it).
-The `<Home/>` component is parent to these page components and renders only one at any given time using conditional logic.<br>
+The `<Home/>` component is the parent of these page components and renders only one at any given time using conditional logic, in this way creating the illusion of a mutli-page app.<br>

 2. The first page the user sees is the `<LandingPage/>` <br>
-Once the user registers or logs in four buttons on this page become operable.<br>
+Once the user registers or logs in, four buttons on this page become operable.<br>
 Tapping on each button takes the user to another page of the app.<br>
 The other pages of the app are:<br>
 The `<ChallengesNearMe/>` page<br>